nickglazzard1959/gplot2/README.md

 `gfortran`, creating the library `lib/dimfm.a`

 This library has identical functionality to the NOS version.
-FORTRAN-77 (and maybe later version of Fortran?) programs can be compiled with `gfortran` and linked with it (and the other libraries noted above) to produce graphical output.
+FORTRAN-77 (and maybe later versions of Fortran?) programs can be compiled with `gfortran` and linked with it (and the other libraries noted above) to produce graphical output.